 - Sony WF-1000XM3

-Editor’s note: We’ll be updating this list regularly as new iPhone earbuds launch.
+Editor’s note: We’ll update this list regularly as new iPhone earbuds launch.

 1. Apple AirPods Pro